Symbolic Humanism Manifesto for the Arts

 Does it offer beauty, truth, wonder, memory, compassion, mystery or transformation?

-The movement is open to the spiritual, philosophical, psychological, poetic, civic and communal dimensions of art.
+This movement expands the humanistic, spiritual, philosophical, psychological, poetic, civic and communal dimensions of art.
 It does not demand one doctrine or one style.
 It welcomes abstraction and figuration, tradition and innovation, silence and spectacle, craft and experiment, the ancient and the electronic.

-We are symbolic beings: wounded, imaginative, moral, mortal, beautiful and capable of transcendence.
+Honouring the human capacity to be symbolic beings: imaginative, moral, mortal, beautiful and capable of transcendence.

 Symbolic Humanism is therefore a commitment to beauty as necessity, symbol as living language, and art as human depth made visible, audible, embodied and shared.